Terms of Trade

 (b) the Price as at the date of delivery of the Goods/Equipment according to the Supplier’s current price list; or

-(c) the Supplier’s quoted price (subject to clause 4.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.
+(c) the Supplier’s quoted price (subject to clause 7.2) will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.

-4.5 Payment may be made by cash, cheque, bank cheque, electronic/on-line banking, credit card (plus a surcharge of up to two and a half percent (2.5%) of the Price), or by any other method as agreed to between the Client and the Supplier.
+7.6 Payment may be made by cash, cheque, bank cheque, electronic/online banking, credit card (a surcharge may apply per transaction), or by any other method as agreed to between the Client and the Supplier.

-4.6 Unless otherwise stated the Price does not include GST.
-In addition to the Price the Client must pay to the Supplier an amount equal to any GST the Supplier must pay for any supply by the Supplier under this or any other agreement for the sale of the Goods/hire of the Equipment.
-The Client must pay GST, without deduction or set off of any other amounts, at the same time and on the same basis as the Client pays the Price.
-In addition the Client must pay any other taxes and duties that may be applicable in addition to the Price except where they are expressly included in the Price.
+7.9 Unless otherwise stated the Price does not include GST.
+In addition to the Price, the Client must pay to the Supplier an amount equal to any GST the Supplier must pay for any supply by the Supplier under this or any other agreement for the sale of the Goods/hire of the Equipment.
+The Client must pay GST, without deduction or set-off of any other amounts, at the same time and on the same basis as the Client pays the Price.
+In addition, the Client must pay any other taxes and duties that may be applicable in addition to the Price except where they are expressly included in the Price.

 (b) the Supplier (or the Supplier’s nominated carrier) delivers the Goods/Equipment to the Client’s nominated address even if the Client is not present at the address.

-5.2 At the Supplier’s sole discretion the cost of delivery is included in the Price.
+8.2 At the Supplier’s sole discretion the cost of delivery is either included in the Price or is in addition to the Price.

-6.1 The Buyer will be and shall remain responsible to the Seller for all its proper charges incurred for any reason.
-A charge may be made by the Seller in respect of any delay in excess of ten (10) minutes in loading or unloading occurring other than from the default of the Seller.
-Such permissible delay period shall commence upon the Seller reporting for loading or unloading.
-Labour to load or unload the vehicle shall be the responsibility and expense of the Buyer or Consignee.
-Waiting time is one hundred and ten dollars ($110.00) per hour (minimum one (1) hour) and this shall apply for all drop off or pickups.
+9.1 The Client will be and shall remain responsible to the Supplier for all its proper charges incurred for any reason.
+A charge may be made by the Supplier in respect of any delay in excess of ten (10) minutes in loading or unloading occurring other than from the default of the Supplier.
+Such permissible delay period shall commence upon the Supplier reporting for loading or unloading.
+Labour to load or unload the vehicle shall be the responsibility and expense of the Client or Consignee.
+Waiting time is one hundred and ten dollars ($110.00) per hour (minimum one (1) hour) and this shall apply for all drop-off or pickups.

-8.1 The Client shall ensure that the Supplier has clear and free access to the work site at all times to enable them to undertake the works.
+11.1 The Client shall ensure that the Supplier has clear and free access to the site at all times to enable them to undertake the Services.
 The Supplier shall not be liable for any loss or damage to the site (including, without limitation, damage to pathways, driveways and concreted or paved or grassed areas) unless due to the negligence of the Supplier.

 (a) the Client has paid the Supplier all amounts owing to the Supplier; and